Estonian Native Large Language Model Benchmark: Results

 \section{Results}

 We evaluated a total of 6 base models and 26 chat models on the seven benchmark tasks described above.
-For all benchmarks, we used metrics scaled between 0 and 1, where higher values indicate better performance.
+For all benchmarks, we used metrics (such as accuracy, ROUGE and F1-score) that naturally scale between 0 and 1, where higher values indicate better performance.
 This design allows for meaningful averaging of results across benchmarks.

 For the grammar correction benchmark, we employed a custom metric based on the Levenshtein distance, defined as $\frac{1}{1 + \text{Levenshtein distance}}$, which also produces values in the range \([0, 1]\) and is therefore compatible with the overall evaluation framework.